GarySimons/Gary_Simons/README.md

 ### Bugs

 #### Hamburger menu on mobile
-* I am using the **Bootstrap hamburger menu** on the mobile version of my webite.
+* I am using the **Bootstrap hamburger menu** on the mobile version of my website.
 This has been working will and I was happy with how it looked.
-* Towards the end of the build, I updated my jQuery script from **3.4.1** to **3.5.0** as it was discovered to be out of date. just after while carrying out some testing on my phone, I discovered that my hambuger menu was no longer firing.
+* Towards the end of the build, I updated my jQuery script from **3.4.1** to **3.5.0** as it was discovered to be out of date.
+Just after while carrying out some testing on my phone, I discovered that my hamburger menu was no longer firing.
-* After looking for a solution and coming up blank, it was looked into by a **tutor** who did some investigating and found that the update was clashing with the nav bar.
+* After looking for a solution and coming up blank, it was looked into by a **tutor** who did some investigating and found that the update was clashing with the navigation bar.
-* I therefore reverted back to **3.4.1** and the hambuger worked again.
+* I therefore reverted back to **3.4.1** and the hamburger menu worked again.

 #### Template Inheritance
 * When first trying to work with Template Inheritance I built a **base.html** page with a code block to hold the html from the other pages.
 But when I ran my app.py file, I was getting an error telling that it couldn't find my template.